What is Bermuda Day?

 Parade will begin on Front Street in front of the Point House/Albuoy’s Point area and continue along Front Street.
 The parade then turns left onto Court Street, takes a left onto Church Street, a right along Cedar Avenue, and ends at Marsh Folly Road/Dutton Avenue junction.

-Please check back the week before Bermuda Day to download Bermuda Day 2022 Booklet (PDF) with times, entries, and full details!
+Please click here to download Bermuda Day 2022 Booklet (PDF) with times, entries, and full details!